afafbioinfo/ReDMaxH/README.md

 ## Installing RedMaxH

 ReDMaxH consists in a set of Python 2.7+, C and R scripts.

-It requires a C compiler, cmake and Rscript.
+Please be sure to have a C compiler, cmake and Rscript installed.

  ### Create a symbolic link for Rscript
     #first locate Rscript